Vitor-GK/Database-Manager/README.md

 better and allow me to practice new knowledge.
 I am interested in learning some new libraries that could help me with the "Future
 Improvements" and in other projects, like: SQLAlchemy, pandas, Tkinter, PyQt, matplotlib, Pydantic and many others.

+Study Sources:

+I think the main source for the knowledge necessary to do this program was the following project/course:

+    -dsfassadasdsadas

+That give me an iniciation on some knowledges, like Python and SQL, being the main reason to make this project the practice of them.

 Acknowledgements:
   Thanks for checking out this project!
   I am open to any constructive feedback and suggestions.
 You can reach me through the contacts below: